Kyle-Lewis/Kyle-Lewis.github.io/_posts/2018-08-25-Naive-Bayes-for-Classifying-Russian-Twitter-Trolls.md

 <h2 align="center">Results</h2><hr>

 I ran the classifier against a selection of Twitter data from FiveThirtyEight's [Russian troll tweet dataset](https://github.com/fivethirtyeight/russian-troll-tweets/) using a more or less conversational Twitter [data set](https://archive.org/details/twitter_cikm_2010) from a study on [geolocation data related to twittering](http://faculty.cse.tamu.edu/caverlee/pubs/cheng11icwsm.pdf) as the baseline.
 Right out the gate this data isn't all that impressive; ideally i'd like to compare the Russian dataset to a politically minded subsection of twitter during the 2016 election.
 Political phrases, names of politicians, and socially charged language *all* quickly become the strongest predictors for the Russian classification, which is cool but not all that interesting.
 This isn't surprising given that my baseline is just everyday twitter, and worse yet from 2009-2010.
-This is due to a lack of historical data and overall access to large datasets through Twitter's developer API; I had to use what other people has already put together.
+This is due to a lack of historical data and overall access to large datasets through Twitter's developer API; I had to use what other people had already put together.

 Still, the results do show off the power of Naive Bayes classification even if it is a really easy case.
 We can also see how the algorithm relatively struggles to classify the more difficult dataset (non-Russian) due to it's lack of prevalent, dominating terms.